Life is Not a Fairytale: Black Women and Depression

 I have a confession to make.
 Despite my outward appearance and demeanor, some days it is a physical struggle to get out of bed in the morning.
 At least once a month I cry myself to sleep, to the point of waking up with puffy red eyes and hiccups.
 Dating back as far as I can remember (early childhood) my mood has always been generally melancholy, an oceanic blue.
 I experience bouts of depression that range from simple sadness to life re-considerations as predictably as season changes.
 It has become more manageable the older I get.

 Fantasia Barrino’s recent confession of her suicide attempt sparked a realization that black women are as susceptible to depression as anyone else.
 Hence, regardless of whether they’re addicted to drugs or not, they have to visit addiction treatment in Phil and get the necessary treatment for their mental health.
+Looking for women’s therapist Bay Area contact My Anam Cara.
 When asked (see attached video) about her recent suicide attempt, she explains “I was overloaded with carrying six years of so much…dealing with my family, dealing with my father, dealing with men and their bullshit…” I think we can all relate in one way or another.
 While her “so much” and (y)our “so much” may not be identical, people feel overwhelmingly inclined to pass their issues off to black women—assuming we can handle it stoicly—because we have been doing it for generations.
 Or have we?
+Click here to see their women’s recovery services aimed at providing comprehensive support and care.

 I have followed Fantasia’s career from her early aspirations to be an American Idol to the more recent scandals that have surrounded her life and career (not the least of which was an M.C.
 Hammer-like dissolution of funds for trying to “look out” for more people than who could “look out” for her, a foreclosure on her home, and her most recent love relationship, which ironically is the only mention of a romantic relationship, outside of references of her baby’s father, I remember over the years—but I could be wrong, I have not followed her career or celebrity gossip, that closely).
 The inpatient drug rehab rancho cucamonga can help with getting over the addiction with the right support.